Prize symposium 2019 – Roads to Research Excellence

 More than 150 PhD students and scientists had gathered in anticipation of an interesting day with inspiring talks from the winners of this year’s Science & SciLifeLab Prize for Young Scientists.
 The symposium, Roads to Research Excellence, took place on december 12.

 It has been a busy week for the winners of the 2019 Science & SciLifeLab Prize for Young Scientists.
-In addition to attending the Nobel prize ceremony – Grand Prize winner Longzhi Tan was also invited to the Nobel banquet, the winners visited SciLifeLab facilities in Solna and Uppsala, met with leading researchers in their respective fields and discussed research with high school students.
+In addition to attending the Nobel prize ceremony – Grand Prize winner Longzhi Tan was also invited to the Nobel banquet, the winners visited SciLifeLab units in Solna and Uppsala, met with leading researchers in their respective fields and discussed research with high school students.

 On Thursday, however, it was finally time for them to present their winning research during the Prize symposium in Aula Medica, Karolinska Institutet.